 Being able to operate your own real estate development company and make a living is great, but what about building real wealth for your future?
 If you can grow your business to a successful level, the Business Funding IRA offers two means by which you can create tax-sheltered savings.

 In addition to drawing a salary, you can make new contributions to the company retirement plan a part of your compensation.
 Any contributions will be tax-deferred and reduce your overall tax burden, just like any normal 401(k) or Profit Sharing plan.
-Plan limits can be as high as $60K per individual or $120K for a married couple.

 Your company can also issue shareholder distributions as profitability allows.
 Any dividends issues to the plan-held shares will be placed tax-deferred into the plan, just like dividends of Apple or Amazon would.